EBISPOT/gwas-sumstats-harmoniser-documentation/docs/Tutorials/Running-the-Pipeline-batch.md

 # Harmonising a large number of sumstats
 ___

 The [`start_harmonisation.sh`](./Running-the-Pipeline.md) script demonstrates how to run the harmonisation pipeline for a single summary statistics file.
-If you need to harmonise a large number of files, you can either run each sumstat as an independent Nextflow job using a loop, use the option `--list` to harmonise all files listed in a text file, or use the `--gwascatalog` option to harmonise all files in a folder.
+If you need to harmonise a large number of files, you can either run each sumstat as an independent Nextflow job using a loop, use the option `--harm` and `--list` to harmonise all files listed in a text file, or use the `--gwascatalog` and `--all_harm_folder` option to harmonise all files in a folder.

 ## Harmonising files from a List